Become a Pastronuat and search for new archaeological sites from LiDAR images using Collective and Artificial Intelligence

 ASC Billginham 13

-There is some debate over what this hollow bronze ring would actually have been used for, as similar rings found elsewhere in Bronze Age hoards have been theorised as various parts of bronze cauldrons and hanging pots.
+This hollow bronze ring is part of the Lancaster Hoard, and is about 3,000 years old.
+There is some debate over what it would actually have been used for, as similar rings found elsewhere in Bronze Age hoards have been theorised as various parts of bronze cauldrons and hanging pots.
 The two possible harness rings in the hoard are roughly the size of a camera lens-cap, and weigh only as much as a tennis ball.

 Under the Uplands / Finding a secret chamber in a Yorkshire cave

 Etched in Stone / Revealing early medieval burial practices on Lindisfarne